What is a Panic Attack?

 - fear of “going crazy”

 Another symptom of panic is avoidance.
-It's common to try to cope with anxiety and panic by avoid situations that may trigger anxiety.
+It's common to try to cope with anxiety and panic by avoiding situations that may trigger anxiety.
 For example, you may stop driving on highways, or avoid situations where a quick exit is not easy; or you may make an effort to avoid thoughts and feelings that can trigger panic and anxiety.

 What to do if you're having a panic attack